Control of a commercially available vehicle by a tetraplegic human using a brain-computer interface: MATERIALS AND METHODS

 \subsection{Intracortical BCI technology}

 The neural recordings in this study were collected from one participant enrolled in a BCI clinical study (ClinicalTrials.gov Identifier: NCT01958086).
 The institutional review boards of the California Institute of Technology, Casa Colina Hospital and Centers for Healthcare, and the University of California, Los Angeles, approved study procedures, including informed consent, implant surgery, and experiment design.
 BCI-JJ is a right-handed male 50 years old with a C4-C5 level spinal cord injury that occurred approximately three years before his enrollment in the study.
-BCI-JJ was implanted with two arrays of 96-channel NeuroPort Electrodes, including one array in PPC and the other in MC.
+BCI-JJ was implanted with two arrays of 96-channel NeuroPort Electrodes, including one array in the left superior parietal lobule of his PPC (MNI -34, -58, 67) and the other in his left MC close to the hand knob (MNI -39, -15, 69).
 Neural signals were acquired, amplified, bandpass filtered (0.3 Hz to 7.5 kHz), and digitized (30 kHz, 16 bits/sample) from electrodes using the neural signal processors called NeuroPort Systems (Blackrock Neurotech, Salt Lake City, UT).

 It is important to note that BCI-JJ's electrodes had been implanted for more than five years at the time of testing.
 The signal-to-noise ratio (SNR) of the recorded brain signals had decreased to approximately one-third of the value observed in the first year after implantation.
-Due to this decline, a custom feature extraction algorithm, FENet (see the ``\nameref{sec:decoder}'' section), played a crucial role in enabling BCI-JJ to control the vehicle with the proficiency described in this paper.
+Due to this decline, a custom feature extraction algorithm, FENet (see the ``\nameref{sec:FENet}'' section), played a crucial role in enabling BCI-JJ to control the vehicle with the proficiency described in this paper.